 Learn how to make a spore print

-If you would love to learn to identify and even possible consume wild mushrooms, then making a print in order to determine their spore color is an essential activity to complete.
+If you would love to learn to identify and even possibly consume wild mushrooms, then making a print in order to determine their spore color is an essential activity to complete.
 Making spore prints is a really fun activity to do with kids and some prints are even pretty enough to frame!

 Spores are the reproductive structures of all mushrooms and can be any color, including white, cream, yellow, green, purple, brown, rust or black.
 They are produced by the gills and released from them by the millions when the mushroom is mature.
 They are then blown away by the wind and settle in a new location to begin a new generation in the life cycle of the mushroom.

-Download my one page cheat sheet on how to make a mushroom spore print.
+Download my one-page cheat sheet on how to make a mushroom spore print.